oniyukii/anxiety/scenes/act4.md

 `bb({ eyes:"angry_d" })`

-b: This feels sick to admit, but... some part of me *wants* to have this disorder.
+b: Fa schifo ammetterlo, ma... una parte di me *vuole* avere questo disordine.This feels sick to admit, but... some part of me *wants* to have this disorder.

 `bb({ eyes:"angry" })`

-b: I mean, without it, won't we be *boring?*
+b: Voglio dire, non è che saremo *noiosi* senza?I mean, without it, won't we be *boring?*

 `bb({ eyes:"sad_r", body:"one_up" })`

-b: Without the disorder, won't our art become stale and bland?
+b: Senza il disordine, la nostra arte non è che diventa Without the disorder, won't our art become stale and bland?

 `bb({ eyes:"sad_u", body:"two_up" })`

-b: Without the disorder, won't we be unable to connect with our friends who have the disorder?
+b: Senza il disordine, won't we be unable to connect with our friends who have the disorder?

 `bb({ eyes:"sad", body:"chest" })`

-b: If we're ever content with life, won't we stop driving ourselves to do great things?
+b: Se siamo soddisfatti nella vita, If we're ever content with life, won't we stop driving ourselves to do great things?

 `hong({ MOUTH_LOCK:true })`